VirtuallyRetro/Gripple/README.md

 # Gripple

-Gripple a game I created many years ago on the Amiga but recently ported to Godot.
+Gripple a game I created many years ago on the Amiga but recently ported to Godot 4.4.

 # Screen Shots